Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 Storage

 Keep any leftover sausages for lunchtime sandwiches.
 Store them in an airtight container for up to three days in the fridge.
 Leftover onion gravy is delicious over beef schnitzel or grilled steak.
 To reheat, either pop it into the microwave or a small saucepan and warm on low heat.
-If it’s a really thick gravy, you can thin it out by adding a little water and stirring through while it reheats.
+If it’s a really thick gravy, you can thin it out by adding a little water and stirring it through while it reheats.

-Happing cooking!
+Happy cooking!

 x